Part 1 | Part 2 | Part 3 | Examples

 In Each Dawn I Die (1938), Cagney starred as a reporter who was framed for murder by gangsters and sent to prison, where he was befriended by inmate gang boss (George Raft).
 Jules Dassin's Brute Force (1947) starred Burt Lancaster (in his third film) as an inmate in Westgate Penintentiary under the harsh rule of a sadistic warden - still, he planned an escape to be with his critically-ill girlfriend (Ann Blyth).

-Great Gangster-Crime Films Around Mid-Century: Merging with Film-Noir
+Great Gangster-Crime Films Merging in the 1940s with Film-Noir: